 Join a Regional Prism Coalition

 Many regions are in the process of forming a Prism coalition and may still offer opportunities to get involved with advocating for LGBTQ+ initiatives, even if their local coalition is still emerging.
-Contact firstname.lastname@example.org to learn more about opportunities to launch a Prism coalition in your region.
+Contact Tim’m West to learn more about opportunities in each region.

 - Comprehensive resource guide that includes interviews with researchers in the field, as well as information about scholarships available for LGBTQ+ students.